Irish Bangers and Mash (Sausages, Onion Gravy & Colcannon)

 Cook’s notes

-The humble meal of sausages, mashed potato, and peas is one I grew up with and it’s always a winner in our house.
-To get the best flavor out of your sausages, cook them in a cast iron skillet.
+The humble meal of sausages, mashed potatoes, and peas is one I grew up with, and it’s always a winner in our house.
+To get the best flavor out of your sausages, cook them in a cast-iron skillet.
 Unlike a non-stick pan, you’ll find that you get more cooked-on bits on the bottom of the pan.
 More cooked-on bits equals more flavor in your gravy!

 Storage